TempPerturb-Eval: On the Joint Effects of Internal Temperature and External Perturbations in RAG Robustness: Related Work

 Previous work have used perturbations as adversarial examples to examine the robustness of Information Retrieval (IR) models \citep{raval2020wordtimeadversarialattacks, 10.1145/3576923, liu2024robustneuralinformationretrieval}.
 Typical perturbations include removing, adding, or replacing words, phrases, sentences, passages, or entire documents.
 For instance, ~\citet{raval2020wordtimeadversarialattacks} found that even minimal token changes (1-3), an \textit{attacker} can produce semantically similar perturbed documents capable of fooling document rankers.

-Perturbations are also used in counterfactual explanations in explainable IR, i.e. the closest samples on which the model makes a different prediction, as example-based explanations~\citep{10.1007/978-3-031-44067-0_2}.
-Some demonstrations \cite{Rorseth2023CREDENCECE, rorseth2024ragemachineretrievalaugmentedllm} provide examples of explanations for RAGs obtained using different perturbation methods, but they do not evaluate their proposals.
-In addition, in the context of RAG, only the \textit{leave-one-token-out} strategy was evaluated on a Question-Answering task~\citep{10.1145/3626772.3657660}.
+Perturbations are also used in counterfactual explanations in explainable IR, where the closest samples on which the model makes a different prediction serve as example-based explanations~\citep{10.1007/978-3-031-44067-0_2}.
+Some demonstrations \citep{Rorseth2023CREDENCECE, rorseth2024ragemachineretrievalaugmentedllm} provide examples of explanations for RAGs obtained using different perturbation methods, but they do not evaluate their proposals.
+In the RAG context specifically, only the \textit{leave-one-token-out} strategy has been evaluated on a question-answering task~\citep{10.1145/3626772.3657660}.

-We review relevant literature to provide an overview of perturbation methods from explainable information retrieval that can assess the robustness of IR and RAG systems \citep{zhou-etal-2025-explicabilite}.
-These approaches are summarized in Table \ref{tab:perturbations} and organized along the following dimensions:
+We review the relevant literature to provide an overview of perturbation methods from explainable information retrieval that can assess the robustness of IR and RAG systems \citep{zhou:hal-05324909}.
+Table \ref{tab:perturbations} summarizes these approaches, organized according to the following dimensions: